Accessibility statement for Ofwat.gov.uk

 - understand the content as it is written in simple and plain English

 Over the last year, the website has been audited and we have become aware of many issues in regards to accessibility.
 Ongoing work on the website to ensure that we are improving the website experience for all users is in progress.

-Currently, the website does not conform to the Web Content Accessibility Guidelines version 2.1 AA standard.
+Currently, the website partially conforms to the Web Content Accessibility Guidelines version 2.1 AA standard.

-However, we are in the process of making significant improvements to the website and are planning on fixing accessibility issues by the 14th of Oct 2020 with subsequent changes by the end of April 2021.
+However, we are in the process of making significant improvements to the website and are planning on addressing various accessibility issues by the end of 2021.

 Technical information about this website’s accessibility

 Ofwat is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
 The non-compliances and exemptions are listed below.

 We know some parts of this website are not fully accessible, for example:

 - some images might not have relevant alternative text